 However, data auto-remediation refers to the use of automated processes to address data risks.
 This can include automatically deleting data that has reached its retention period or encrypting data marked as sensitive.

 Auto-remediation can be an effective way for organizations to ensure that data risks are detectable promptly and consistently without requiring manual intervention.
 For example, suppose an organization has a policy requiring certain types of encrypted data.
 In that case,auto-remediation can automatically encrypt that data as soon as the data create and is accessible.
 This can help prevent data breaches and protect sensitive information.

 There are several tools and technologies available that can be useful to implement data auto-remediation.
 These can include data management platforms, data governance tools, and security solutions.
 Organizations must assess their data risks carefully and determine the most appropriate auto-remediation solution for their needs.

 There are a few key steps you can take to apply data tagging and auto-remediation in your organization:

 Identify your data risks: Begin by assessing the risks associated with your data, including the sensitivity of the data, the potential impact of a data breach, and the likelihood of a data breach occurring.
 This will help you determine which data requires tagging and which risks need to address through auto-remediation.

 Determine your tagging and auto-remediation needs: Based on your assessment of data risks, determine what metadata needs to be attached to your data through tagging and what actions need to be taken to address those risks through auto-remediation.

 Implement a data tagging system: Choose a data tagging system that meets your needs and implement it across your organization.
-This can be done manually or through data governance tools or other automation technologies.
+This can achieve manually or through data governance tools or other automation technologies.